Film Noir 2020

 - 71 DCP

 “Possibly the best picture-maker in B-movies ...
 Lewis was the perfect noir director.”Tom Charity, The Rough Guide to Film

-B-movie auteur Joseph H. Lewis (Gun Crazy, The Big Combo) is a cult favourite for his brisk, stylish films noir.
-In So Dark the Night. a Parisian detective takes a much-needed vacation in the French countryside, only to become tangled up in a messy romantic triangle — and murder.
-Made on a miniscule budget with a no-name cast, Lewis’s little-seen gem is “directed like a million bucks ...
+B-movie auteur Joseph H. Lewis, director of Gun Crazy, The Big Combo, and My Name is Julia Ross, is a cult favourite for his brisk, stylish films noir.
+In So Dark the Night, a Parisian detective takes a much-needed vacation in the French countryside, only to become tangled up in a messy romantic triangle — and murder.
+Made on a miniscule budget with a no-name cast, and shot by noted cameraman Burnett Guffey (In a Lonely Place, Bonnie and Clyde), Lewis’s little-seen gem is “directed like a million bucks ...
 It has more cinematic ideas per square foot of screen than any number of contemporary A features ...
 This is what Lewis was all about” (Tony Rayns, Time Out).